NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Feats/Sense Thoughts.md

 **Prerequisites** Share Thoughts
 * * *
 You have an even stranger knack for knowing what other people are thinking.
-You can cast [[Spells/Mind Reading|Mind Reading]] as an innate occult spell once per day.
+You can cast [[Mind Reading|Mind Reading]] as an innate occult spell once per day.

 *Source: Pathfinder Lost Omens: Character Guide*
 *OGL*